 How Can My Farm Compete with "Big Food"?

-Billion dollar retailers (e.g. Amazon, Target, Walmart) have bombarded your customers with beautiful and simple online experience to access their products.
-Farmers cannot avoid that their customers prefer to purchase with convenience online.
-Previously, it has been difficult for small Farms to compete when it is so easy for customers to shop for what they need in one simple "click.”
+Billion dollar retailers (e.g. Amazon, Target, Walmart) and boutiques alike have all bombarded your Buyers with beautiful and simple online experiences to view and buy their products.
+Buyers are used to it.
+Farmers cannot avoid that their Buyers are used to purchasing ‘conveniently’ online.
+Previously, it was tough for small Farms to compete, as customers learned how easy it was to shop for what they need in one simple "click.”

 We live in an age of instant gratification.
 Buyers are conditioned to make fast purchases and have the necessary information available at their fingertips.
 When you can order food on your phone, why wouldn't you?
 The standard questions Buyers ask when purchasing food: what is easy, what is fast, what is convenient?
 Believe it or not, your window of opportunity lies within these questions.
 And, guess what—Buyers routinely pay more for convenience without a second thought.

 How can you, the Farmer, influence more people to eat your sustainably grown food versus buying from convenient online grocers?
 How can you compete with ‘Big Food’?

 In an Eco Farming Daily article on the subject, Joel Salatin wrote, “I sense growing resentment toward the industrial organic community and increased marketing difficulty.”
 Large companies with financial, institutional, and networking power are aware: consumers are waking up to the importance of eating organic, pasture-raised food.
 These companies have moved to capitalize on this apparent trend toward health.
 Now, you can buy bona fide junk food masked in health food packaging.